Sparrow

 Tom and Tammy Dickinson at Spartan Stadium

-Reflecting on his tenure on the board, Tom recalled several significant milestones: the transfer of the hospital's ownership to a nonprofit corporation, the creation of the Ionia County Health System, and the hospital's election to become a Critical Access Hospital under federal standards, to name a few.
+Reflecting on his tenure on the board, Tom recalled several significant milestones: the transfer of the hospital's ownership to a nonprofit corporation, the creation of the Ionia County Health System and the hospital's election to become a Critical Access Hospital under federal standards, to name a few.

 The Dickinsons’ dedication to community service extends beyond their board involvement, as they have created a new endowment fund to support efforts at UM Health-Sparrow Ionia Hospital as part of their estate planning.
 “I’m a big endowment fund advocate,” Tom said.
 “I’m also an Ionia County person.
 It’s my happy place.
 In doing this, we are uplifting both communities.”

 Tammy echoed this sentiment.
-“We have a lot of family that live here in Ionia: children, grandchildren, and the many people we have gotten to know here over a lifetime,” she said.
+“We have a lot of family that live here in Ionia: children, grandchildren and the many people we have gotten to know here over a lifetime,” she said.
 “It’s amazing how many people will benefit from this support, and from this new facility.”

 Looking back on their experience with UM Health-Sparrow, the main factor that stands out for the Dickinsons is the strong local connection.
 “I often meet people from a nearby community who have received services at UM Health-Sparrow Ionia Hospital and have fallen in love with our hospital and our team members,” he said.
-“Sometimes they initially come to our hospital for just one service, realize they love the people and service, and remain patients for a lifetime.
+“Sometimes they initially come to our hospital for just one service, realize they love the people and service and remain patients for a lifetime.
 UM Health-Sparrow Ionia Hospital is blessed to have some of the most caring individuals I know — these team members live right here in our community, and will go the extra mile to provide the best possible care.
 The impact of UM Health-Sparrow Rehabilitation Center Ionia will be immeasurable.
 This is a real game changer.”

 Tom Dickinson at groundbreaking ceremony Tom and Tammy Dickinson at Spartan Stadium